 What You Need to Know About the Trailer

 There are permitting requirements in order to use the trailer.
 You will need a Street Closure Permit if you are planning to close the street.
 Required traffic signs and cones for street closure are included in the trailer, available at no cost to the host.
 Please note, the block party trailer can only be used within city limits.

 Depending on where you plan to use the trailer, you will need to indicate which of the following three processes, based on place and use, that you will follow when you reserve the trailer.
 Reservation of the trailer itself does not initiate these processes for you.
-Please email email@example.com and check on trailer availability as your first step.
+See Block Party Trailer availability and then email firstname.lastname@example.org as your first step.